 Christensen SR, Wilson LD, Leffell DJ.
 Chapter 90: Cancer of the Skin.
 In: DeVita VT, Lawrence TS, Rosenberg SA, eds.
 DeVita, Hellman, and Rosenberg’s Cancer: Principles and Practice of Oncology.
 11th ed.
 Philadelphia, Pa: Lippincott Williams & Wilkins; 2019.

 National Comprehensive Cancer Network (NCCN).
 Practice Guidelines in Oncology: Basal Cell Skin Cancer.
-Version 1.2019.
-Accessed at www.nccn.org/professionals/physician_gls/PDF/nmsc.pdf on August 24, 2023.
+Version 1.2023.
+Accessed at https://www.nccn.org/professionals/physician_gls/pdf/nmsc.pdf on August 24, 2023.

 National Comprehensive Cancer Network (NCCN).
 Practice Guidelines in Oncology: Squamous Cell Skin Cancer.
-Version 2.2019.
-Accessed at www.nccn.org/professionals/physician_gls/pdf/squamous.pdf on August 24, 2023.
+Version 1.2023.
+Accessed at https://www.nccn.org/professionals/physician_gls/pdf/squamous.pdf on August 24, 2023.